areuschel/Income-Expenditure/README.md

 1. Food and housing expenditures are two of the most influential costs to US households.
 It's also very reasonable that these two costs vary greatly between households based on location, family size, and lifestyle.

 2. Kids and the number of income-earning members are projected in the opposite direction of the retirement and elderly variables.
-This makes sense as we knew this principal component to represent aging populations who receive supplemental assistance from the goverment.
+This makes sense as we knew this principal component to represent aging populations who receive supplemental assistance from the government.

 3. Vehicles are projected in the same direction as the male variables.
 While this can be a funny moment to joke about the car-loving men stereotype, its important to note that the loading for number of vehicles is only ~0.167 and that is pretty insignificant overall.
 This would be a good variable to include for a more in-depth analysis of gender differences in income and expenditure, though it means very little for my analysis here in sparse PCA.